schoeberl/librelane/docs/source/reference/index.md

 # Reference Manual

-This is an exhaustive guide to the configuration and programming interfaces provided by OpenLane and its included Flows and Steps.
+This is an exhaustive guide to the configuration and programming interfaces provided by LibreLane and its included Flows and Steps.

 ```{toctree}
 :glob: